 As I finish writing this article, the UK has recorded its hottest ever temperature at 40.3°C. It is ridiculously hot, and I’m thankful that I own an air conditioner as I’m prone to dehydration, and at a higher risk of heat stroke.
 With such hot summers, you really need to be prepared.

 For this reason, my partner bought me an air conditioner back in the mid-2010s.
 There was one summer where I was experiencing symptoms of heat stroke dearly every day for the entire summer.
-The room in which I lived would turn into an oven and become unbearable, even on days where it was only 28°C.
+The room in which I lived would turn into an oven and become unbearable, even on days when it was only 28°C.

 But on the really hot days, my room would jump to over 40°C. My GP ordered a bunch of tests because this was something they’d never come across before.
 As you can imagine, this really did a number on my health and mental wellbeing, which is why I wanted to write this article.